Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-3-ASC-Security-Policy.md

 Resource exemption will allow increased granularity for you to fine-tune recommendations by providing the ability to exempt certain resources from evaluation.
 When working with a recommendation, you can create an exemption by clicking the ellipsis menu on the right side and then select create exemption.

-Note: Exemptions is a premium Azure policy capability that's offered for Azure Defender customers with no additional cost.
+Note: Exemptions is a premium Azure policy capability that's offered for Microsoft Defender for Cloud customers with no additional cost.
 For other users, charges may apply in the future.

-1. Open **Security Center blade** and from the left navigation pane and select **Recommendations**.
+1. Open **Microsoft Defender for Cloud blade** and from the left navigation pane and select **Recommendations**.
 2. Expand **Secure management ports** security control.
 3. Select the **Management ports should be closed on your virtual machines** recommendation.
 4. On the list of **unhealthy resources**, see the current resources: *asclab-win* and *asclab-linux*.